Romania Travel Advice

 Demonstration can occur and have turned violent in the past, this can interfere with services and transport links.
-Please avoid demonstrations and return to a safe area if possible.
+Travel advice for Romania recommends avoiding demonstrations where possible.

 Financial scams have occurred, so please be careful when withdrawing cash at ATM points and also when using your credit/debit card at establishments.

 Romania's International Relations

 Romania is a member of the North Atlantic Treaty Organisation and the European Union.
 The country has well-established diplomatic relations with 187 different countries, including the United Kingdom and the United States.